 Unfortunately, we found out a bit more than we bargained for when we tried to answer those simple questions.

 The answer to most of the questions was yes.
 Yes, she would need a pet passport which we can get from our vets for around £140; yes, she would need a vaccination for rabies, 21 days before we leave and yes, some countries require her to be wormed before we enter.
+Update 2022, this information is now out of date, see our updated post brexit travel with dogs to the EU info here.

 Thankfully due to the passport she would not need to be quarantined, which means we will not need to be parted from her which is great.
 Yes, most ferries allow dogs onboard, as long as they stay in the vehicle they are travelling in.
 This is fine for us and just means a stop off before we board for a nice walk and some play time; something that I am sure both Olivia and Pepper would benefit from before boarding a boat anyway.
 For more information on travelling in Europe with a dog please see our post on travelling between the UK and Europe with a dog.